Thimira/ws-monitor/README.md

 A runtime and server monitor for Node.js applications with WebSocket based reporting.

+This allows cross-application monitoring stats sharing through WebSockets, allowing you to create central monitoring applications and dashboards.

 Still in Beta with very limited functionality.
 More options and customizability coming soon.

 ## Installation